Jean Cocteau & Good Times at Santo Sospir

 Here, the joy practically jumps off the walls.
 “I didn’t have to dress the walls; I had to paint on their skin, that’s why I treated the frescoes linearly, with few colours that enhanced the tattoos.
 Santo Sospir is a tattooed villa.” – Jean Cocteau

-Francine was a devotee of the Parisian decorator Madeline Castaing, whose touches are everywhere from furniture and walls fashioned out of reeds to leopard print carpets all around the house.
-There is just enough whimsy to stay sophisticated, with fanciful accents throughout-a chair whose wooden frame is carved with lilies of the valley, a ceramic roast chicken and, most of all, Cocteau’s drawings.
+Francine was a devotee of the Parisian decorator Madeleine Castaing, whose touches are everywhere from furniture and walls fashioned out of reeds to leopard print carpets all around the house.
+Just enough whimsy to stay sophisticated, with fanciful accents throughout-a chair whose wooden frame is carved with lilies of the valley, a ceramic roast chicken and other eccentric touches.

-In Santo Sospir, there were no constraints to his creative genius, no fishermen to assuage or religion to pay deference to, so he let the muses fly.
-He painted with abandon –“tattooed” the place, he said– and the walls are a triumph of his signature line drawings, some of which have words attached in his tidy penman-ship, giving the appearance of animated stories.
+In Santo Sospir, there were no constraints to his creative genius, no fishermen to assuage, or religion to pay deference to, so he let the muses fly.
+He painted with abandon, and the walls are a triumph of his signature line drawings, some of which have words attached in his tidy penman-ship, giving the appearance of animated stories.

 The drawings are partially based on the Greek mythology that had obsessed him for so much of his career.
 Over the mantelpiece, Apollo glares with his hair fanned towards two hulking priests of the sun, who both wear the typical fishing berets of Villefranche.
 The Mediterranean, just outside the villa, was his other source of inspiration, and there are ‘ bright suns, the echo of a perched village and a simple fisherman’s lunch.

 There are gods, satyrs, unicorns and in Francine’s room, the story of the goddess Diana changing Actaeon into a stag when he happened upon her bathing.
-The longtime caretaker, Eric, shows visitors around the house, filled with photographs of Francine, her daughter Carole, Picasso and other illustrious guests, who were served gin cocktails prepared from the mirrored bar cabinet still stocked with Angostura bitters and Aperol.
+The longtime caretaker, Eric, shows visitors around the house, filled with photographs of Francine, her daughter Carole, Picasso and other illustrious guests, who were served gin cocktails prepared from the mirrored bar cabinet stocked with Angostura bitters and Aperol.